English Language Arts Materials Collections for Instructionally Embedded States

 five familiar objects that belong to the student

-one bowl or bowl represented in a tactile graphic
+one boot or boot represented in a tactile graphic

-one girl or girl represented in a tactile graphic
+one mitten or mitten represented in a tactile graphic

 one plant or plant represented in a tactile graphic